How to set up MTD-compatible digital records from scratch

 What happens if I miss a quarterly submission?

 If you miss a quarterly submission, you may face penalties from HMRC.
-It's crucial to set reminders and use software that alerts you to upcoming deadlines.
+It's vital to set reminders and use software that alerts you to upcoming deadlines.
+Penalties can vary depending on the circumstances and the number of late submissions, so staying organised is key.

 Can I still use spreadsheets for MTD ITSA?